 - Console: This type of vanity offers cabinet and/or drawer storage just below the sink and also features an open bottom shelf to place, for instance, folded towels or a decoration, such as a plant or a basket.

 - Freestanding: A current trend in bathrooms is to create a vanity from a repurposed item, such as an antique washstand, a vintage dresser, or even something as unique as a cabinet that once held a treadle sewing machine.
 A freestanding vanity can be made from virtually anything that will support a sink.

 Cabinet and Countertop Materials

-The main consideration when choosing the material in a bathroom vanity should be moisture resistance.
-Bathrooms are one of the most humid areas in the home, and there’s bound to be some outright splashing as well, so the cabinet should be able to withstand moisture.
+The main consideration when choosing materials for a bathroom vanity is often moisture resistance.
+Bathrooms are one of the most humid areas in the home, and there’s bound to be some outright splashing as well, so the cabinet needs to be able to withstand moisture.
 In addition to the cabinet, factor in the countertop and hardware.

 - Solid wood: High-end vanities often feature solid wood that’s either painted or stained.
 This material option is usually pricier than other materials.

 - Plywood: Popular plywood (laminated sheets of wood veneers) is more affordable than solid wood yet just as durable.
 It’s usually painted rather than stained.